chijioke-ibekwe/raven/README.md

    - Dispatching a Raven with a `Scroll` object that has a `contextName` which does not exist on the database.
 2. `RavenInvalidDataException` `code: 422`
    - Dispatching a Raven with a `Scroll` object without a `contextName` or `recipient`.
-   - Attempting to send an Email Notification using a `NotificationContext` that has no `email_template_id`.
+   - Attempting to send an Email Notification using a `NotificationContext` that has no `email_template`.
    - Attempting to send a Database Notification using a `NotificationContext` that has no `title` or `body`.
    - Attempting to send an Email Notification to a notifiable that has no `email` field or a `routeNotificationForMail()` method in the model class.